RobWin/supervisorclusterctl/docs/source/user_guide.rst

 This is an inventory file, which is  explained in greater detail in Ansible's documentation

-Now run a supervisorclusterctl command to get the status of all Supervisor managed processes on all of your configured production nodes:
+Now run the ``supervisorclusterctl <host-pattern> status`` command to get the status of all Supervisor managed processes on all of your configured production nodes:

 .. code-block:: bash